Introduction to MySQL Data Type

 1. String Data Types

-We can store the binary data like images of other media files and even plain test in the string data type values in MySQL.
-Further, MySQL provides different functionalities for searching the string values using regular expressions, like operator or full-text search that help in using and manipulating string values.
+We can store binary data like images of other media files and even plain tests in MySQL’s string data type values.
+Further, MySQL provides different functionalities for searching the string values using regular expressions, like operator or full-text search, that help us to use and manipulate string values.

 The following list contains all the available data types that help to store string values: